andredini93/TaskCompanyApi/README.md

-	To start the application run the following cmd command in the src/Api folder: dotnet run
+	To start the application run the following cmd command in CompanyAPI folder: docker-compose up

-	The application will start on the port localhost:5000
+	The application will start on localhost:5000

 	Swagger runs on: http://localhost:5000/swagger/index.html